jlevy/lft/README.md

     the field has become so large that no human can truly grasp it all deeply.

 [^oreilly]: https://www.oreilly.com/tim/wtf-book.html

+[^progvseng]: There is a long-standing and pedantic debate about whether people who
+    build software should be called *programmers*, *developers*, or *engineers*.
+Many people prefer the sound of "engineer" in their job title.
+    Others fairly point out that "software engineering" is a rather pretentious term since hacking JavaScript is quite different from "hard" engineering disciplines with formal standards and training, like mechanical or structural engineering.
+    Generally I prefer "engineering" over "programming" simply because it helps clarify that building software is a process that includes more than typing code.

 [^combinedskills]: It's worth pointing out that at any point in history, the most
     successful people at a given thing often combine a few related skills.